Tebs-Lab/intro-to-deep-learning/01-intro-to-deep-learning/04-practice-exercise.md

 ### Part Two:

-Use Keras to build 3 networks, each with 10 or more hidden layers and any number of trainable parameters.
+Use Keras to build 3 networks, each with at least 10 hidden layers such that:

+* The first model has fewer than 10 nodes per layer.
+* The second model has between 10-50 nodes per layer.
+* The third model has between 50-100 nodes per layer.

 * Did any of these models achieve better than 20% accuracy on validation or test data?
 * How many total trainable parameters do each of these models have?